 Hire a professional accountant to deal with the reporting and make sure that you report and pay the tax regularly.
 Otherwise, it will call a suspicion from the tax office.
 Playing with the bureaucracy is something that you should avoid when making business in a foreign country.

 Every country has its own law and system that every business person has to respect.
 Just because you think that something is not applied in your country, it does not mean that it is not important.

 Every detail and information related to the registration process must be met, with no exception.
-Violating them may be considered as an illegal act, and any illegal act will impact your business in the future.
+Violating them may be considered an illegal act, and any illegal act will impact your business in the future.

 It will help you understand many things that may happen during your business activities in Indonesia.
-These include many national holidays, long and confusing bureaucracy, difficult and complex registration process, countless document preparation, and many more.
+These include many national holidays, long and confusing bureaucracy, difficult and complex registration processes, countless document preparation, and many more.

 This is not something that you can master in a night, but when you think that it is worth it to establish a PT PMA in Indonesia, you will think that understanding the local business and working culture is a great asset you need to master.

 In the end, you will find it important, especially when you want to expand your business locally and hire more local people to work in your company in the future.

 Throughout the years, Cekindo has assisted thousands of companies with foreign company registration in Indonesia.
 As part of the InCorp group in Singapore, Cekindo has a dedicated team of business incorporation specialists to ensure a hassle-free foreign company registration process in Indonesia.